bayleedev/electron-notifications/readme.md

 ## Introduction

 When you create a new notification, your notification is queued, since we only display one at a time.
-You get a [BrowserWindow](browserwindow) instance back from the call.
+Each notification is a [BrowserWindow](browserwindow) instance, so it's completely cross platform.

 ## Options